oblio360/hearthstone-blog/_posts/2015-10-15-hearthcraft-classic-neutral-legendaries.md

 without him, you will want to have him in those moments of need.

-Against aggro and midrange decks Harrison is used either as a vanilla 5 mana 5/4 (quite underwhelming) or as a weapon removal in a crucial moment in the game (for example against a Hunter with a [Eaglehorn Bow](http://hearthstone.gamepedia.com/Eaglehorn_Bow) and a trap in play).
+Against aggro and midrange decks Harrison is used either as a vanilla 5 mana 5/4 (quite underwhelming) or as a weapon removal in a crucial moment in the game (for example against a Hunter with a <a href="http://www.hearthpwn.com/cards/363-eaglehorn-bow">Eaglehorn Bow</a> and a trap in play).
 If the midrange deck is slower he might even be used for the second part of his battlecry, card drawing.

 Against control Harrison is used in the same way, but with less emphasis on playing him without benefiting from his battlecry, and a lot more emphasis on drawing several cards when possible.

-*That belongs in a museum.
-(Nooooo... my Doomhammer!)*
+* * *

 # Nice to have

 These are cards which are not seen as often in powerful decks as the "must haves".
-Nonetheless, they are strong cards and depending on personal preference they can crafted sooner and you will not regret your decision.
+Nonetheless, they are decent cards and if you have all the "must haves" and want to craft another card, these are some of the next best cards.

 ## Bloodmage Thalnos